1stsetup/exchangecalendar/readme.md

-# Exchnage 2007/2010 Calendar and task provider:: What it can do#
+# Exchnage 2007/2010 Calendar and task provider#

 * Sync Calendar en Task/Todo items from an EWS (Exchange) server.
 Syncing is done on a user settable poll interval.
 It will track changes on the server and update the local memory cache.
 * Create, modify and delete calendar events and task/todo items.
 They will get synced immediately with the EWS server.